 Your brand isn’t just communicated through your commercials.
 Everything from your site CTAs to your annual report can help you showcase who you are.
 That said, too many brands are focused on the bigger pieces of content, forgetting that anything your brand creates is an opportunity to show off.

-The fix: Look for ways to inject a little personality and enhance the brand experience in messaging like your CTAs, product descriptions, Twitter bio, etc.
+The fix: Look for ways to inject a little personality and enhance the brand experience in messaging like your CTAs, product descriptions, Twitter bio, etc. You can also use these simple tips to find your brand personality.

 Example: LUSH is an eco-friendly cosmetics brand that does a great job of injecting personality into everything from their CTAs to their packaging.
 Case in point: Instead of a generic “Shop exclusive gifts” CTA, they encourage you to “Get first dibs.”